BharathwajManoharan/MedTourEasy_Internship/README.md

 ```

 ## Credits
-This project was developed as part of an internship under Medtoureasy .
-The dataset used in this project is obtained from [Here](https://drive.google.com/uc?export=download&id=1o3Eu6DLIc2UYSV0dkUML8BUxsHfBE68J).
+This project was developed as part of an internship under Medtoureasy.
+The dataset used in this project is obtained from [this drive link](https://drive.google.com/uc?export=download&id=1o3Eu6DLIc2UYSV0dkUML8BUxsHfBE68J).